 The amount of data that we process to make this tool possible is staggering:

-Under Phase I, I worked with SARP to migrate the network analysis framework from ArcGIS to Python.
-In ArcGIS, a subset of the Southeast would take over a week to process, and often failed.
+At the beginning of this project, I worked with SARP to migrate the network analysis framework from ArcGIS to Python.
+In ArcGIS, a subset of the Southeast region would take over a week to process, and often failed.
 It couldn't even process the largest subregion used in the analysis.
 Clearly, that wasn't a sustainable solution.

-By the end of Phase I, I had created a full analysis suite implemented in Python using open source libraries, which allowed us to snap the barriers to the aquatic network, subdivide the network between the barriers, calculate various network statistics, and use that information to prioritize aquatic barriers based on metrics that characterize how much connected habitat they would contribute.
-While it could complete the entire Southeast over the course of several hours, running it was still a bit more manual than ideal.
+I created a full analysis suite implemented in Python using open source libraries, which allowed us to snap the barriers to the aquatic network, subdivide the network between the barriers, calculate various network statistics, and use that information to prioritize aquatic barriers based on metrics that characterize how much connected habitat they would contribute.

-Under Phase II, our goals were to improve on this framework to make it easier to process new inventory data as they become available.
-We also found that we needed to greatly improve our snapping and deduplication of data in order to ensure better results.
+We greatly improved the efficiency of this analysis suite as well as the quality of analytical results during subsequent phases of development, so that large parts of the U.S. can now be processed in just a few hours.
+Some of our major improvements included improving snapping of barriers to the aquatic network and deduplication.
 The inventory is compiled from many individual datasets managed by different organizations with varying data quality, which made it somewhat common to find several nearby points that all indicated the same dam.
-Furthermore, for larger dams, representing a linear feature that could be more than a mile wide with single point meant that we often missed these major barriers in our analysis.
+Furthermore, for larger dams, representing a linear feature that could be more than a mile wide with single point meant that we often missed these major barriers in earlier phases of our analysis.
 They were simply too far away from the aquatic network to snap correctly, even though they have a major impact on that network.

 SARP and partners have been actively engaging with this tool to identify and prioritize barriers.
 They have already identified several removal projects that are in various phases of planning and have completed at least one removal project based on this tool.